 UICB:6100 | Book Studies Proseminar | 3 |

-UICB:4930/HIST:4430 | Topics in Material Analysis | 3 |
+UICB:6370/SLIS:6370 | Topics in Book Studies | 3 |

 Additional Electives

-M.F.A./M.A. in Library and Information Science
+MFA/MA in Library and Information Science

 The Center for the Book and the School of Library and Information Science offer a combined Master of Fine Arts in book arts/Master of Arts in library and information science.
 The combined degree program allows students with strong interests in the book arts, book history, and material book studies to also gain expertise in library and information science.
 The degrees provide book artists and librarians with credentials reflecting a depth of skills and knowledge that have been used to secure positions in special collections libraries and archives.
 Students in the combined program earn both degrees by completing fewer semester hours than if each degree was completed separately.

 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
-For more information, see the M.A. in library and information science in the Catalog.
+For more information, see the MA in library and information science in the catalog.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 Visit Admissions on the Center for the Book website for more information.